 Innocent defendants have made incriminating statements, confessed, or plead guilty in approximately 25 percent of DNA exonerations in the United States.
 Multiple factors can contribute to false confessions, such as a defendant’s poor mental health and/or the use of coercive interrogation techniques.
 These factors result in an often threatened and confused defendant, who will confess to the crime in an attempt to relieve their current discomfort.

-In 15 percent of convictions later overturned using DNA evidence, the defendant was imprisoned because an informant or ‘snitch’ testified against them.
-Snitches often have incentives to lie on the stand in order to escape prosecution themselves or receive shorter sentences.
-Snitch testimony is especially dangerous when such incentives are not disclosed to the jury, so they do not understand it could be bias.
-It is important to regulate the use of incentivized informants, or snitches, as to reduce the possibility that these unreliable witnesses mislead judges and juries.
+In 15 percent of convictions later overturned using DNA evidence, the defendant was imprisoned because an jailhouse informant testified against them.
+Jailhouse informants often have incentives to lie on the stand in order to escape prosecution themselves or receive shorter sentences.
+Jailhouse informant testimony is especially dangerous when such incentives are not disclosed to the jury, so they do not understand it could be bias.
+It is important to regulate the use of incentivized informants as to reduce the possibility that these unreliable witnesses mislead judges and juries.

 Read the Kaufman Commission Report on Proceedings involving Guy Paul Morin